 5 Most Common Tennis Injuries and Treatment at Brunswick Heads Physio

 Spring is here, and if you’re a keen tennis player you’ll no doubt be gearing up to get back on the court.
-Whilst tennis is not a high-intensity sport, we still see many people presenting with tennis related injuries.
-Tennis can be a fast-paced game, and when you add hard surfaces into the mix the risk of injury rises.
+Tennis can be a fast-paced game, and when you add hard surfaces into the mix the risk of injury rises, particularly if you are not prepared for it.
 In this blog post, Brunswick Heads Physio will highlight five of the most common tennis related injuries and the best options for treatment.

-If you’re suffering from a sporting injury and are seeking sports physiotherapy, please don’t hesitate to get in touch with our friendly team today.
+If you’re suffering from a sporting injury and are seeking sports physiotherapy, please don’t hesitate to get in touch with our friendly team at Brunswick Heads Physio today.

-Sudden force or impact can lead to a rotator cuff tear, this could occur when trying to hit a fast-moving ball, during a serve or due to a fall on a hard-court surface.
+Sudden force or impact may lead to a rotator cuff tear, which may occur when trying to hit a fast-moving ball, during a serve or due to a fall on a hard-court surface.
 Your rotator cuff plays a critical role, as it keeps your arm firmly within the shoulder socket.
-The rotator cuff is made up of four muscles as well as tendons, and sudden damage or tearing will cause significant pain which may limit shoulder mobility.

 Rotator cuff tears can be partial or complete, with symptoms ranging from ongoing pain to weakness, tender shoulders and cracking/clicking or popping sounds during shoulder movement.